OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Touch zoom

-- 2” display for easy frame shots, footage playback & easy settings
+- 2” display for easy framing, footage playback & easy settings

-- 5GHz Wi-Fi with 3x performance than Hero5
+- 5GHz Wi-Fi with 3x performance of the Hero5

 - Strong aluminum alloy housing and strong lens mount